 You are here

-When asked about school readiness skills, many teachers say children who succeed in kindergarten know when and how to control their impulses.
-They can follow through when a task is difficult and listen to directions for a few minutes.
+When asked about developing skills to navigate school, many teachers point to activities that help children develop ways to interact in a group, such as following through when a task is difficult and listening to directions for a few minutes.
 These skills are linked to self-control.
 Children can develop them at preschool and at home.
 Here are a few ways families can help children learn self-control.

 Change the rules of a game to make it an opposite game.
 For example, instead of playing the familiar version of Simon Says, play Simon Doesn’t Say.
 Explain the new rule in words and actions: “Do the opposite of what Simon asks you to do.
 If Simon Says ‘Touch your head,’ you should touch your toes.”
 Be sure to demonstrate how this works.
 Keep directions simple.
 Take turns being Simon.